 Before her six years at HERA, Ms. Letcher had a civil rights oriented practice, both as an associate at a small firm and on her own, which focused on challenges to government conduct and practices, employment discrimination and public benefits suits, and civil, administrative, and criminal appeals.
 Ms. Letcher is a 1994 graduate of Berkeley Law.
 She clerked for the Hon.
 Thelton E. Henderson of the U.S. District Court for the Northern District of California, and the Hon James R. Browning of the Ninth Circuit Court of Appeals, and was a Skadden Fellow at the Employment Law Center in San Francisco.

 Scott Maurer is an Associate Clinical Professor of Law at Santa Clara University.
-Maurer has worked as a clinician at the Katherine and George Alexander Community Law Center since 1996.
-Maurer co-teaches a variety of clinical skills courses at the Law Center, where his students provide advice and legal representation to low-income residents on consumer protection matters.
-He also teaches or co-teaches substantive consumer protection courses on campus.
-In 2003, the National Association of Consumer Advocates named Maurer the Clinical / Legal Services Attorney of the Year.
+He has worked as a clinician at the Katharine and George Alexander Community Law Center since 1996.
+Prof. Maurer co-teaches a variety of clinical skills courses at the Law Center, where his students provide advice and legal representation to low-income residents on consumer protection matters.
+He also teaches Civil Procedure at Santa Clara Law and has taught a number of substantive consumer protection courses there.

 An Honors graduate of Tulane Law School, Nelson Goodell’s practice focuses on real estate disputes, with a heavy emphasis on helping troubled homeowners prevent foreclosure through litigation.
 Mr. Goodell has testified before the California Legislature regarding proposed legislation designed to provide more protections to Californians in the foreclosure process.
 Mr. Goodell has tried cases in front of judges and juries in state and federal courts in the San Francisco Bay Area, and has had success at both the trial and appellate level.